-Applicants that experience unforeseen Grants.gov technical issues beyond their control that prevent them from submitting their application by the deadline must e-mail the BJS contact identified in the Contact Information section on page 1 within 24 hours after the application deadline and request approval to submit their application.
+Applicants that experience unforeseen Grants.gov technical issues beyond their control that prevent them from submitting their application by the deadline must e-mail the BJS contact identified in the Contact Information section on page 2 within 24 hours after the application deadline and request approval to submit their application.
 The e-mail must describe the technical difficulties, and include a timeline of the applicant's submission efforts, the complete grant application, the applicant's DUNS number, and any Grants.gov Help Desk or SAM tracking number(s).
 Note: BJS does not automatically approve requests.
 After the program office reviews the submission, and contacts the Grants.gov or SAM Help Desks to validate the reported technical issues, OJP will inform the applicant whether the request to submit a late application has been approved or denied.
-If the technical issues reported cannot be validated, OJP will reject the application as untimely.
+If OJP determines that the applicant failed to follow all required procedures, which resulted in an untimely application submission, OJP will deny the applicant's request to submit their application.

-The following conditions are not valid reasons to permit late submissions: (1) failure to register in sufficient time, (2) failure to follow Grants.gov instructions on how to register and apply as posted on its Web site, (3) failure to follow each instruction in the OJP solicitation, and (4) technical issues with the applicant's computer or information technology environment, including firewalls.
+The following conditions are generally insufficient to justify late submissions:

+- failure to register in SAM or Grants.gov in sufficient time - failure to follow Grants.gov instructions on how to register and apply as posted on its Web site - failure to follow each instruction in the OJP solicitation - technical issues with the applicant's computer or information technology environment, including firewalls.

-Notifications regarding known technical problems with Grants.gov, if any, are posted at the top of the OJP funding Web page at www.ojp.usdoj.gov/funding/solicitations.htm.
+Notifications regarding known technical problems with Grants.gov, if any, are posted at the top of the OJP funding webpage at www.ojp.usdoj.gov/funding/solicitations.htm.

-Provide Feedback to OJP on This Solicitation
+Provide Feedback to OJP

 To assist OJP in improving its application and award processes, we encourage applicants to provide feedback on this solicitation, the application submission process, and/or the application review/peer review process.
-Feedback may be provided to OJPSolicitationFeedback@usdoj.gov.
+Provide feedback to OJPSolicitationFeedback@usdoj.gov.

-IMPORTANT: This email is for feedback and suggestions only.
+IMPORTANT: This e-mail is for feedback and suggestions only.
 Replies are not sent from this mailbox.
-If you have specific questions on any program or technical aspect of the solicitation, you must directly contact the appropriate number or email listed on the front of this solicitation document.
+If you have specific questions on any program or technical aspect of the solicitation, you must directly contact the appropriate number or e-mail listed on the front of this solicitation document.
 These contacts are provided to help ensure that you can directly reach an individual who can address your specific questions in a timely manner.

-If you are interested in being a reviewer for other OJP grant applications, please email your resume to ojppeerreview@Imbps.com.
+If you are interested in being a reviewer for other OJP grant applications, please e-mail your resume to ojppeerreview@lmbps.com.
 The OJP Solicitation Feedback email account will not forward your resume.
 Note: Neither you nor anyone else from your organization can be a peer reviewer in a competition in which you or your organization have submitted an application.